an essay in Natural Philosophy

 In according each thing its own will to be, we must look closer at the thingness of things, and the way in which we see them.

 If the world depends on our perception for its existence, we have before us an unnerving universe, flickering in and out of being each time we blink or take our eyes off it.
 Until geologists studied the fossil record and suggested a vastly longer history than described by the bible, our universe was merely 4,000 years old.
 If Berkeley’s version is correct, it suddenly extended backwards in time by a factor of many thousands.
 And until Copernicus, the sun and the stars revolved around us.
+As he refined his observations, and compiled his cosmological map, so our observable universe juddered as our world became a satellite, and commenced its revolution of the sun.
 When Galileo’s telescope revealed the moons around Jupiter, they suddenly sprang into existence.
 The myriad stars lit up as he saw them for the first time.
 Edwin Hubble’s discovery of Andromeda actually doubled the size of our universe, and each of the thousand billion other galaxies expanded our universe as we found them.
 Ridiculous as all this sounds, I still wish to pursue this idea, that the world is as we describe it.
 For a start, it fits well with formal aspiration, as I will look at shortly.
 But the idea itself, presumptuous as it sounds, has some liberating benefits.

 All we need do, to secure the existence of the universe when we’re not looking, is to declare it to be thus.
 The universe becomes bound to the vigour of our imagination, and the limits of the universe bound to the limits of our wonder.
 I wish to tie our idea of the universe directly to our idea of ourselves.
 To put it another way, to our appetite to be ourself, of each thing’s wish to be itself.
 Each thing becomes the centre of its own universe, which is bounded by nothing more nor less than the limits of its perception.
 So I become the centre of my universe, and the limits to myself, of my wonder, are the limits of my universe.